botble/cms-docs/faq.md

 ## How to add new language to admin panel?

-- Add your language in /resources/lang directory, copy all files /resources/lang/en and paste to your language folder and translate it to your language.
+- Add your language in Admin -> Locales and go to Admin -> Translations -> Other translations to translate admin panel to your language.

-- You can use Laravel language https://github.com/caouecs/Laravel-lang/tree/master/src to quick translate.
+- Set default language for admin panel in Admin -> Settings -> General.

 ## How to add new post format